CharlesZ-Chen/ReadChecker/README.md

 ### Foo Project demo

-in `ReadChecer` clone, I've attached a `FooProject` as a demo of ReadChecker.
+in `ReadChecker` clone, I've attached a `FooProject` as a demo of ReadChecker.
 You can run Read Checker on this foo project in two ways:

  1. running Read Checker directly on source files of FooProject